-For any trustee of a trust, the administration process begins with a requirement to provide notice to the beneficiaries of that trust.
+For any trustee of a trust, the administration process begins with a requirement of sending notice of a trust administration to the beneficiaries of that trust.
 This notice must be sent shortly after the death of the person that created the trust.
 This person is often referred to as the settlor of the trust.
 If the notice is provided as required under the law, beneficiaries will have only 120 days in which to come forward and contest the trust.
 If this notice is not provided properly, the beneficiaries may have several years in which to pursue a claim.

-Eight Provisions to Include in a Notice of Trust Administration
+Eight Provisions to Include when Sending Notice of a Trust Administration

 A notice of trust administration must contain the proper information.
 Following are several examples of provisions that should be included in this notice: